Retro-Artist/Retro-Artist/README.md

 ![Banner](https://via.placeholder.com/1200x300?text=Welcome+to+Retro-Artist's+GitHub)

-Welcome to my GitHub profile!
-I am a 3D graphics and computational science enthusiast with a strong background in low-level languages and application development.
-If you're interested in performance, algorithms, and advanced rendering, you're in the right place! 🚀
+Enthusiast of 3D graphics and computational science with a curious mind for low-level languages and full-stack development.
+Passionate about experimenting with code and exploring performance, algorithms, and rendering techniques! 🚀

 ---